 I was already mesmerised by the centre of Merida, its typical Spanish quadrant design and pretty houses.
 Its shady squares for a respite to that merciless sun.
 Its statues and dazzling white limestone Cathedral.
 Its courtyards in every house and an atmosphere of how life was in those Colonial days.
-The Spanish lifestyle of old oozing through to obliterate the native peoples way of living, the theft of the very stones which had previously been used in their great temples.
-So although somewhat of a rape of the previous culture (thankfully being restored slowly but surely) there is a lot to be admired.
+The Spanish lifestyle of old, oozing through to obliterate the native peoples way of living, the theft of the very stones which had previously been used in their great temples.
+So although from the rape and plunder of the previous culture (thankfully being restored slowly but surely) there is a lot to be admired.

 The Centre of white and bright…